LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This also means easier unit testing as you have split your tasks into units.
 I believe this rule does not apply to comments.
 The JPL Coding Standard and NASA power of 10 both say 60 lines of code.
-Tiger Bettle also uses this rule, but they have their limit at 70 lines.
+Tiger Beetle also uses this rule, but they have their limit at 70 lines.
 Another part of this rule is a maxium of 6 parameters.
 6 could be the magic number since the 7th and beyond are placed on the stack instead of a register.
 Personally for me having more than 4 parameters is too much